 Dairy is a good source of nutrition, although it can be energy-dense and hence not a great idea if your goal is fat loss.
 However, on the upside, protein from dairy is highly bioavailable, with a PDCAAS of 1.0.

 Peanuts are an interesting choice as a full food group to make up 5.7% of the EAT Lancet calorie intake (nearly double the recommended intake of vegetables).
 This is presumably because they were focusing on unsaturated fats and avoiding saturated fats (or because Harvard has received a lot of funding from the Peanut Institute).

-Peanuts contain a moderate level of nutrients but are energy-dense, so are not a great choice when it comes to satiety and weight loss.
-Peanuts also have PDCAAS of 0.52, meaning that only have of the protein in peanuts will be bioavailable.
+Peanuts contain a moderate level of nutrients but are energy-dense, so they are not a great choice when it comes to satiety and weight loss.
+Peanuts also have PDCAAS of 0.52, meaning that only half of the protein in peanuts will be bioavailable.

 Potatoes and cassava

 Potatoes and cassava have a moderate nutrient profile and are a good source of energy, but not especially nutrient-dense.
 The PDCAAS for potatoes is quite high at 0.99, although the overall protein percentage is quite low.
 Potatoes (often mixed with refined oils in the form of hyper-palatable chips) currently make up about 2% of our diet and more than half of our current vegetable intake.

 Tree nuts (e.g. almonds, brazil nuts, cashews, chestnuts, hazelnuts, macadamia nuts, pecans, pistachios and pine nuts) are not exceptionally nutrient-dense but were presumably chosen to focus on unsaturated fats rather than saturated.